kennethZhangML/DeepLearningAI-Cambridge-Computer-Vision/README.md

 # DeepLearningAI-Cambridge-Computer-Vision
-Github Repo with code for the Deeplearning.ai Pie & AI Session in Cambridge for Computer Vision, led by Kenneth Zhang and Michael Steinberg.
+Github Repo with code for the Deeplearning.ai Pie & AI Session in Cambridge for Computer Vision, led by Kenneth Zhang.

 In this repository you will find the code to each of the examples that will be walked through in the live DeeplearningAI seminar on July 31st, 2021.